Showing posts with label Desserts. Show all posts

 Directions:

-Arrange half of the banana slices evenly over the cooled crust.
+Arrange half of the sliced bananas evenly over the cooled crust.
 Spread half of the cream cheese mixture over the bananas.
-Repeat the layers with the remaining bananas and cream cheese mixture.

-In a small bowl, whisk together the cold milk and instant pudding mix for about 2 minutes, until it begins to thicken.
+In a separate bowl, whisk together the cold milk and instant pudding mix for about 2 minutes, until it begins to thicken.
+Let it sit for a few minutes until softly set.

 Fold in 1 cup of the remaining whipped topping until smooth.